achimnol/vagrant-ambari/README.md

  - Now you can connect to the master node via `http://{master's public ip}:8080/` to continue with Ambari setup.
  - Ambari setup:
    - Type FQDN of *internal* host names in the node list, for example: `ip-172-31-xx-xx.ap-northeast-1.compute.internal`.
-   - Choose automatic installation and upload the private key.
+   - Choose automatic installation via SSH and upload the private key.
    - Use "root" for the user account name.

-How to use SSH to the mater machine
+How to use SSH to the master machine
 -----------------------------------

  - You need to specify the SSH private key depending on your SSH client.
    - For PuTTY, use PuTTYGen to convert OpenSSL private key into PuTTY private key (ppk) without passphrase protection.
 And then add this key to Pageant.
    - For command line SSH, use `ssh -i {keyfilename} {master's ip}` command.
+ - In VirtualbBox, the master's default SSH port is mapped to 2222. node1 is mapped to 2200, node2 to 2201, ..., so on.
+ - In Amazon, you can use the plain SSH port 22.